AguaClara/String-Digester/Report_Draft2.md

 ####Objective of Experiment
 The objective of the initial experiment was to determine the amount of water that could be held on different types of string and potentially make connections between specific properties of the strings and how much water they held at once.

+[Fix the format above.]

 #### Experimental Apparatus
 A scale was secured approximately 2 meters above a lab bench.
 A single string was attached to the bottom of the scale and allowed to hang down freely.

+[Can you provide the photo or the diagram of the initial apparatus?]

 #### Strings
 For the string aspect of the experimental apparatus for the initial experiment, four strings varying in non-biodegradable material, structure, and diameter were chosen.
 For polymer-based materials, a polypropylene, twine string with a diameter of 0.0500 inches and a nylon, monofilament string with a diameter of 0.0220 inches were used.
 For metal alloy materials, a 304-type stainless steel wire with a diameter of 0.0200 inches and a 304-type stainless steel cable with a diameter of 0.0625 inches were used.
 The stainless steel cable was lubricated upon purchase.